olegchorny/bookinfo-productpage/README.md

 working on successfull pull from github registry

 test for dynamic DNS
-demo for PR and branches
+demo for PR and branches.